- Game lodge stay and game drive

 Day 2: Victoria Falls; included walking tour.
 Spend a full day enjoying the programme of activities.
 After an early breakfast, you can explore the Falls and marvel at the majesty of Victoria Falls from various angles.
 Above turbulent Victoria Falls the Zambezi is a languid, placid river, on which you set sail for a sunset cruise where you can sit back and relax as you sip sundowners whilst looking out for hippos and crocodiles in the water.

 Day 3: Victoria Falls; optional excursions.
 Spend today at leisure.
-Your Saga representative will advise you of any optional excursions that may be organised.
+Your Saga Host will advise you of any optional excursions that may be organised.

 Day 4: Victoria Falls to Johannesburg.
 After breakfast, you may have free time for further exploration before travelling to the airport for your short flight back to Johannesburg International Airport, where you will then join the main tour.